The Autonomous Enterprise / Page 02 · 2026

 Cross-system orchestration — the layer nobody owns

-ClaraVis's enterprise spans Salesforce, SAP S/4HANA, six regional asset telemetry systems, a document management platform, and a compliance audit store.
-No single vendor owns all of that.
-The AE is the connective tissue — a coherent, explainable, human-supervised orchestration layer across every system ClaraVis operates.
+ClaraVis's enterprise spans Salesforce, SAP S/4HANA, four regional Ariba instances, six regional asset telemetry systems, a document management platform, and a compliance audit store.
+No single vendor owns all of that — and critically, none of these systems were built to talk to each other.
+Ariba scores supplier risk within its own network; it has no visibility into SAP's financial exposure or Salesforce's contract risk.
+The AE is the connective tissue — a coherent, explainable, human-supervised orchestration layer across every system ClaraVis operates, across every pillar.

 AE on GCP — purpose-built for cross-system enterprise scope